Yandex Cloud

 To get the certificate ID, use the list REST API method for the Certificate resource or the CertificateService/List gRPC API call.

-2. Get the contents of the certificate.
+2. Get the certificate contents.

 CLI